Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

 And you're done on the Atlassian side.
 The link will appear on the list of your Application links.

 Go back to the Miro page, and choose one of the two options: create a webhook manually or automatically.
 Depending on your choice, unsign the option.
 Please see more information in this article.
 We strongly recommend using the automatic webhook, so you do not have to reset it in case of big updates to the plugin.

 Finally, enter your Jira URL and click Connect:

-To get the Jira URL please copy the link of your Jira instance.
+To get the Jira URL, please copy the base URL of your Jira instance.
 We accept the following formats: